-- its linear range is less than 50km (Rule B); - its extent of occurrence is less than 2000km2 (Rule B); - 90% of mature individuals occur in 10 or less populations (Criteria B1); - there is a continuing decline or potential decline due to the operation of threatening processes throughout its range (Criteria B2); - of the 90% of mature individuals in 10 or less populations, no populations are free of Class I threats and none are free of Class II threats (Criteria F1 & F2).
+- its linear range is less than 50km (Rule B); - its extent of occurrence is less than 2000km2 (Rule B); - its area of occupancy is less than 50 ha (Rule B); - 90% of mature individuals occur in 10 or less populations (Criteria B1); - there is a continuing decline or potential decline due to the operation of threatening processes throughout its range (Criteria B2); - of the 90% of mature individuals in 10 or less populations, no populations are free of Class I threats and none are free of Class II threats (Criteria F1 & F2)

-Due to its restricted range and the large number of directly threatening processes operating within that range, the species was identified as a Category 1 fauna species (requiring protection of all populations and habitat within its known range) under the Tasmanian Comprehensive Regional Assessment process (Tasmanian Public Land Use Commission 1997).
+Due to its restricted range and the large number of directly threatening processes operating within that range, the species was identified as a Category 1 fauna species (requiring protection of all populations and habitat within its known range) under the Tasmanian comprehensive regional assessment process (Tasmanian Public Land Use Commission 1997).
 It has ultimately been identified as a Priority Species "... requiring recovery action" under the Tasmanian Regional Forest Agreement (Attachment 2, Part A.1) signed between the Commonwealth of Australia and the State of Tasmania in November 1997.